insightindustry/sqlathanor/docs/index.rst

   * YAML objects

 * Decide which serialization formats you want to support for which models.
-* Decide which columns you want to include in their serialized form (and pick different columns for different formats, too).
+* Decide which columns/attributes you want to include in their serialized form (and pick different columns for different formats, too).
 * Default validation for de-serialized data for every SQLAlchemy data type.
 * Customize the validation used when de-serializing particular columns to match your needs.